Learn

 The chart: what every line means

-The chart plots months on the x-axis (years labeled Yr 1, Yr 2, etc.) and dollars on the y-axis.
+Chart plots months on the x-axis (years labeled Yr 1, Yr 2, etc.) and dollars on the y-axis.
 Each line is a different number from the simulation.

 Savings (solid teal)